-- 2.1.1 the player shall not be permitted to bowl in that innings after his return until he has been on the field for at least that length of playing time for which he was absent. - 2.1.2 the player shall not be permitted to bat unless or until, in the aggregate, he has returned to the field and/or his side's innings has been in progress for at least that length of playing time for which he has been absent or, if earlier, when his side has lost five wickets.
+- 2.1.1 The player shall not be permitted to bowl in that innings after her return until she has been on the field for at least that length of playing time for which she was absent. - 2.1.2 The player shall not be permitted to bat unless or until, in the aggregate, she has returned to the field and/or her side's innings has been in progress for at least that length of playing time for which she was absent or, if earlier, when her side has lost five wickets.